neo-ngd/NEO-Tutorial/en/2-wallet/4-UTXO_and_account_models.md

 ## UTXO Model
 One of the main functions of a wallet is to facilitate the transfer of assets.
 Assets on NEO are divided into two categories; UTXO-based (Unspent transaction outputs) and account-based.
 In NEO, NEO and GAS follow the UTXO model, while NEP-5 tokens follow the account model.
 Lets explore both in more detail.

 First, let us consider a simple example where a user has 10 NEO.
 This 10 NEO actually consists of multiple UTXOs.
 The sum of all the UTXOs must equal 10.
-For example this 10 NEO may be consist of 3 UTXOs.
+For example, these 10 NEO might consist of 3 UTXOs.
 UTXO_1 is worth 2 NEO, UTXO_2 is worth 3 NEO, and UTXO_3 is worth 5 NEO, which sums up to the total balance of 10 NEO.
 So if we need to send someone 3 NEO then we can simply use UTXO_2 3 as the input of the transaction, and the recipient receives as an output one UTXO that is also worth 3 NEO.

 If we try to send 5 NEO, then we can combine the UTXO_1 and UTXO_2 together as the inputs, and the recipient recieves 5 NEO as one single output of the transaction.
 It becomes slightly more complicated when we need to send an amount where we cannot create a perfect sum of UTXOs.